 A UNESCO Biosphere Reserve and also an Important Bird Area, the Siné-Saloum Delta comprises almost 700 square miles of the Senegalese coastal belt, being a mixture of open water, permanent islands and seasonal or tidal flats.
 Sailing through here this morning we’re sure to see some of the reserve’s many bird species, including the greater flamingo, Eurasian spoonbill, curlew sandpiper, ruddy turnstone, pink-backed pelican, and little stint in the mangrove swamps and mudflats lining the waterway — along with such aquatic animals as marine turtles, dolphins, West African manatees, and crocodiles.
 Known as the world’s most important breeding site for the royal tern, the delta also hosts scores of great white egrets as they overwinter.
 We visit the primitive fishing village of Djiffere and also the village of Joal Fadiouth, set on an island of clam shells that also are used in local buildings and crafts.
 Sailing on, we enter the 700-mile Gambia River, West Africa’s only waterway accessible to the Atlantic – and where salt water can be found as far as 100 miles inland.
-Late this afternoon we reach The Gambia’s capital of Banjul, a sleepy and picturesque seaport at the mouth of the Gambia River where it enters the Atlantic.
+Late this afternoon we reach Gambia’s capital city of Banjul, a sleepy and picturesque seaport at the mouth of the Gambia River where it enters the Atlantic.
 Tonight we sail upstream to Tenada, overnighting on the river.

 Cruising – Kiang West National Park/Bao Bolong Reserve

 Optional excursion to Gambia’s Kiang West National Park, just 45 square miles and one of Africa’s last undisturbed tracts of savannah and a sanctuary for terrestrial wildlife, birdlife (more than 250 species), and the occasional primate.
 If we’re lucky, we may see the bateleur, an imposing eagle with feathers of black, red, and white that is an emblem of the park.
-Then we travel across the way to the Bao Bolong Wetland Reserve, at 85 square miles The Gambia’s largest nature reserve, with three distinct eco-systems in close proximity: mangrove forest, salt marsh, and savannah woodland.
-In addition to impressive resident and migratory birdlife here – including the wooly necked stork, goliath heron, brown necked parrot, and fairy blue flycatcher – we also may see such fauna as the clawless otter, Nile crocodile, West African manatee, hippopotamus, and the rare Sitatunga, a type of antelope that lives in the marsh.
+Then we travel across the way to the Bao Bolong Wetland Reserve.
+At 85 square miles it is Gambia’s largest nature reserve, with three distinct eco-systems in close proximity: mangrove forest, salt marsh, and savannah woodland.
+In addition to impressive resident and migratory birdlife here – including the woolly necked stork, goliath heron, brown necked parrot, and fairy blue flycatcher – we also may see such fauna as the clawless otter, Nile crocodile, West African manatee, hippopotamus, and the rare Sitatunga, a type of antelope that lives in the marsh.
 Another common sight along the river: local villagers farming rice.
 Early this evening we return to MY Harmony V and overnight in the town of Tenada.